jobbrIO/docs/use/restApi.md

 ```

 ### Plugin Configuration
-If you don't specify any value for `BackendAddress` the server will try to find a free port automatically and binds to all available interfaces.
-The endpoint is logged and usually shown in the console, but this approach is not suggested in production scenarios, see below:
+If you don't specify any value for `BackendAddress` the server will try to find a free port automatically and bind to all available interfaces.
+The endpoint is logged and usually shown in the console, but this approach is not recommended for production scenarios, see below:

 	[WARN]  (Jobbr.Server.WebAPI.Core.WebHost) There was no BackendAdress specified.
 Falling back to random port, which is not guaranteed to work in production scenarios
 	....